Financial Advisor – Definition

 #2.
 The Financial Advisor Business Plan

-The actual role of financial advisor business plan is devised after the questionnaire is completed and you and the advisor participate in a series of conversations in this regard.
+The actual role of the financial advisor business plan is devised after the questionnaire is completed and you and the advisor participate in a series of conversations in this regard.
 It begins with a summary of the key findings from the questionnaire.
 The plan will contain a summary of your present financial position which includes your net worth, liabilities, assets, and working and liquid capital.
 It will also recap the goals you discussed with your planner.

 The financial advisor business plan will be broken down into several topics that include your risk tolerance, long-term care risks, legal estate planning, and other important and future financial issues related to individual situations.